-- (a) It is unlawful for an individual to take crabs from the coastal fishing waters of North Carolina for commercial use by any means without having first procured an individual crab license. - (b) It is unlawful for any individual to take crabs for commercial use from the coastal fishing waters of North Carolina without having ready at hand for inspection a current and valid crab license issued to him personally and bearing his correct name and address.
-It is unlawful for any such individual taking or possessing freshly taken crabs to refuse to exhibit his license upon the request of an officer authorized to enforce the fishing laws. - (c) Crab licenses shall be issued annually on a fiscal year basis upon payment of a fee of seven dollars and fifty cents (\$7.50) for residents and one hundred dollars (\$100.00) for nonresidents. - (d) In the event an individual possessing a crab license changes his name or address or receives one erroneous in this respect, he must within 30 days surrender the license for one bearing the correct name and address.
-Upon a showing by the individual that the name or address change occurred within the past 30 days, the trial court or prosecutor shall dismiss any charges brought pursuant to this subsection. - (e) It is unlawful for an individual issued a crab license to transfer or offer to transfer his license, either temporarily or permanently, to another.
+- (a) Except as provided in subsection (d) of this section, it is unlawful for an individual to take crabs from the coastal fishing waters of North Carolina for commercial use by any means without having first procured an individual crab license. - (b) It is unlawful for any individual to take crabs for commercial use from the coastal fishing waters of North Carolina without having ready at hand for inspection a current and valid crab license issued to him personally and bearing his correct name and address.
+It is unlawful for any such individual taking or possessing freshly taken crabs to refuse to exhibit his license upon the request of an officer authorized to enforce the fishing laws. - (c) Individual crab licenses shall be issued annually on a fiscal year basis upon payment of a fee of seven dollars and fifty cents (\$7.50) for residents and one hundred dollars (\$100.00) for nonresidents.
+Vessel crab licenses shall be issued annually on a fiscal year basis upon payment of a fee of twenty-two dollars and fifty cents (\$22.50) and shall be issued in the name of the owner. - (d) The owner of a vessel licensed under G.S.
+113-152 shall be eligible to purchase a vessel crab license for crabs under this section.
+A vessel crab license authorizes the owner of the vessel and up to two unlicensed persons serving as crew to fish for crabs from that vessel.
+It is unlawful for the owner of a vessel to take crabs from the coastal fishing waters of North Carolina for commercial use by any means, when unlicensed persons not authorized by the vessel crab license are on the vessel.
+The vessel crab license issued under this subsection shall be revoked when the owner or any other person using the owner's vessel is convicted of a violation under this section, except for subsection (b). - (e) In the event an individual possessing a crab license changes his name or address or receives one erroneous in this respect, he must within 30 days surrender the license for one bearing the correct name and address.
+Upon a showing by the individual that the name or address change occurred within the past 30 days, the trial court or prosecutor shall dismiss any charges brought pursuant to this subsection. - (f) It is unlawful for an individual issued a crab license to transfer or offer to transfer his license, either temporarily or permanently, to another.
 It is unlawful for an individual to secure or attempt to secure a crab license from a source not authorized by the Marine Fisheries Commission."